Hue (video game): Development and release

 Development began in late 2014.
 According to Fiddlesticks co-founder Henry Hoffman, a prototype was made in two weeks.
 Six months later, Fiddlesticks arranged a deal allowing them to work on the game full time.
 During development, Fiddlesticks switched from Construct 2 to Unity, which Hoffman described as “a pretty steep learning curve”.

 The soundtrack to Hue was created by Alkis Livathinos, who was making music as a freelancer beforehand.
 According to Livathinos, Fiddlesticks reached out to him after licensing his music for a trailer.
-While creating Hue’s soundtrack, Livathinos was inspired by the soundtrack to Machinarium for what he described as an “EDM sound”.
+While creating the soundtrack, Livathinos was inspired by the soundtrack to Machinarium for what he described as an “EDM sound”.

 In 2022, Curve Games acquired Fiddlesticks Games.

 Reception

 Hue received "generally favorable" reviews on Metacritic.
 Elsewhere, critics have praised Hue for its striking visual art style and colour wheel mechanic, with Nintendo World Report writing “The game commits so fully to its art style with strong, screen-filling colors that pop against each other that I wanted to keep playing to see more".
-However, one common complaint is the puzzles themselves, with Nintendo Life claiming they "don’t really become complex or satisfying until the end of its journey".
+However, one common complaint is the puzzles themselves, with Nintendo Life claiming they "don't really become complex or satisfying until the end of its journey".
 As well as this, Pocket Gamer criticised the game for its lack of checkpoints.